jcaillon/valet/tests.d/0000-valet-cli/results.approved.md

       An hello world command
   self build
-      Re-build the menu of valet from your commands. self
+      Re-build the menu of valet from your commands. self download-binaries
+      Download the required binaries for valet. self
       Show the valet self-maintenance sub menu. self release